dugsiiyeinc/WorldWideHomes/README.md

 ## Project Structure

-TheWorldWideHomes project consists of several key pages, each designed to provide specific information .
-Below is a detailed explanation of each page and its features.
+The WorldWideHomes project consists of several key pages, each designed to provide specific information .
+Below is a detailed explanation of each page and it`s features.

 ### Pages